dsmrreader/dsmr-reader/docs/faq.rst

 In that case your energy supplier will simply merge both high and low tariffs to make it look like you have a single one.

 This application displays separate tariffs by default, but supports merging them to a single one as well.
-Just make sure that you apply the **same price to both electricity 1 and 2** and enable the option '**Merge electricity tariffs**' in the frontend configuration.
+Just make sure that you apply the **same price to both electricity 1 and 2** and enable the option ``Merge electricity tariffs`` in the frontend configuration.

 Dropbox: Automated backup sync